eljefe303030/Melius/README.md

 3. Fully disable OneDrive and any other programs that affect user file areas.
 4. Reinstall Starfield into a location that is not Program Files.
 Somewhere like C:\Games is a good location.
 You MUST have the latest version Steam of Starfield, version 1.14.74.0 and it MUST be a clean install.
 5. Set Starfield to not automatically update.
-6. Right click Starfield in Steam, click Properties, disable Enable the Steam overlay while in-game.
+6. Right click Starfield in Steam, click Properties, disable *'Enable the Steam overlay while in-game'*.
 4. Language set to English.
-You can check translations of the modes on NexusMods but I cannot support you with that.
+You can check translations of the mods on NexusMods but I cannot support you with that.
 5. Start a new game.
 I will not provide support if you use this list on an existing save game, as there could be issues from other mods you used.

 ## Using Wabbajack